Thorium/ClearBank.Net/Readme.md

         } |> Async.StartAsTask
 ```

-To test webhooks you can use e.g. Fiddler to compose them, and https://webhook.site/ to get the their calls.
+To test webhooks, you can use e.g. Fiddler to compose them and https://webhook.site/ to get their calls.